Oracle Corporation (ORCL) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 Shareholders with losses of $50,000 or more are encouraged to contact the firm.

-LOS ANGELES, Feb.
-26, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Oracle Corporation ("Oracle" or the "Company") (NYSE: ORCL).
+LOS ANGELES, March 4, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Oracle Corporation ("Oracle" or the "Company") (NYSE: ORCL) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR ORACLE INVESTMENTS, CLICK HERE BEFORE APRIL 6, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?